Detect, Retrieve, Comprehend: A Flexible Framework for Zero-Shot Document-Level Question Answering: Methodology

-Document QA on raw PDFs is necessary towards automation and has remained an unaddressed problem.
-To address this, we propose a flexible information extraction tool to alleviate laborious searching for answers grounded in evidence.
-We combine: (1) a robust text detector pretrained (in a self-supervised manner) on unlabeled visually rich documents, (2) explicit passage retrieval for improved evidence selection, and (3) multi-format answer prediction.
+Document QA on raw PDFs is necessary towards automating knowledge extraction from scientific corpora and has remained an unaddressed problem.
+To address this, we propose a flexible information extraction tool to alleviate laboriously searching for answers grounded in evidence.
+Our system combines: (1) a robust text detector for visually rich documents, (2) explicit passage retrieval for evidence selection, and (3) multi-format answer prediction.
+We used pretrained open-source machine learning models that are effective in a zero-shot setting.
+We also finetuned these models to improve our system's end-to-end performance.